meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 <!-- TODO: INTRODUCTION SENTENCE 🙆‍♀️ -->

+Normal “automated” software testing is surprisingly manual.
+Every scenario the computer runs, someone had to write by hand.
+Hypothesis can fix this.

 Maybe you've written unit tests before, but this is the first time you've heard about property-based testing.
 Or maybe you've heard the term, but still don't really get what it's about.
 Either way, we've got you.

-In this guide, we'll cover the fundamentals of property-based testing and how it differs from traditional example-based testing practices.
+Throughout this guide, we'll cover the fundamentals of property-based testing and how it differs from traditional example-based testing practices.
 We'll walk you through practical examples of properties and how to write tests that address them.
 Finally, we'll learn how to use property-based testing to find bugs in our code and what existing libraries are out there.

 ## What's in this guide